 Shared Value Creation

-Having been developed jointly by Prof Dr Josef Wieland and Prof Dr Dr Karl Homann, the program constitutes the only platform of its kind for research in the field of business and corporate ethics.
+Having been developed jointly by Prof Dr Josef Wieland and Prof Dr Dr Karl Homann, the programme constitutes the only platform of its kind for research in the field of business and corporate ethics.
 It combines:

 Subject-specific qualification of doctoral candidates